 What if the Seller is two or more individuals?

 Many IT service businesses have multiple owners or shareholders.
-Getting an agreement from most shareholders about selling the business and being willing to accept an offer can be challenging.
-One of the shareholders may not be interested in selling the business or want something specific to which most buyers will not agree.
-If this is the case, hopefully, a buy-sell agreement will be in place as this will outline what each shareholder needs to do.
+Reaching an agreement with most shareholders on selling the industry and being willing to accept an offer can be a challenging task.
+One of the shareholders may not be interested in selling the business or may want something specific that most buyers will not agree to.
+If this is the case, hopefully, a buy-sell agreement will be in place, outlining what each shareholder needs to do.
 A few years previously, I had a transaction with nine shareholders.
-One shareholder with a minority interest initially refused to sell.
+One shareholder with a minority interest initially refused to sell their shares.
 Eventually, they changed their mind, but it was stressful while this played out.

-If no Buy-Sell Agreement is in place and there is tension between the owners and shareholders, deciding the future direction of the business may be challenging.
-This article provides additional information for an owner or shareholder on how to avoid buy-sell agreement pitfalls.
+If no Buy-Sell Agreement is in place and tension exists between the owners and shareholders, deciding the future direction of the business may be challenging.
+This article provides additional information for owners or shareholders on how to avoid pitfalls in buy-sell agreements.
 To help their clients, construction business brokers should understand the importance of assuming liability so their buyers and sellers know who is responsible for any lingering claims.

-The agreement also needs to have information about indemnity clauses regarding operations.
+The agreement also needs to include information about indemnity clauses related to operations.
 For Information Technology Companies, concerns about environmental liability, breaches of warranties, and other issues need to be factored into the indemnity clauses of a Definitive Purchase Agreement.

-Buy-sell agreements can be confusing, so learning how to understand buy-sell agreements and how a buy-sell agreement can save a business is helpful.
+Buy-sell agreements can be confusing, so learning how to understand them and how a buy-sell agreement can benefit a business is helpful.

 Buy-Sell Agreement Benefits

 A buy-sell agreement benefits the Buyer, the Seller, and other stakeholders, such as vendors, employees, and partners.
-These legal documents act like insurance policies for the people involved in a business transaction.
+These legal documents serve as insurance policies for the parties involved in a business transaction.

-A legally binding buy-sell agreement protects the business when a new partner is brought to the table and if one of the stakeholders dies before money changes hands.
+A legally binding buy-sell agreement protects the business when a new partner is introduced and if one of the stakeholders dies before the transaction is finalized.
 A well-crafted agreement also prepares the company for changes in laws, technology, and other industry stressors and strains.

 Negotiating the Terms

-Your broker will negotiate the terms of the sale and include them in the buy-sell agreement.
+Your broker will negotiate the terms of the sale and include them in the purchase and sale agreement.
 At this point, the Buyer knows you have an emotional attachment to the business and has priced the deal accordingly.
-They also know that the Seller values the down payment and cash they will receive.
+They also understand that the Seller values the down payment and cash they will receive.

 As the deal moves toward closing, the Buyer may try to continue negotiations.
 At this point, an experienced Business Broker will keep the negotiation moving to set the terms and close the deal.